wheremyfoodat/felix86/docs/how-to-use.md

 Also try `felix86_test --help`, it uses Catch2.

 ## Specifying available extensions
-felix86 will use linux's riscv_hwprobe syscall to try to find the available RISC-V extensions.
+felix86 will use Linux's riscv_hwprobe syscall to try to find the available RISC-V extensions.

 There are cases where you might want to override which extensions are available entirely.
 For example, if your board has `g,c,v,zicond` you might want felix86 to only use the `g,c,v` extensions.
-Or you might want to specify that you have XTheadCondMov, which is undetectable via that syscall.
+Or you might want to specify that you have `XTheadCondMov`, which is undetectable via that syscall.
 This can be achieved with either the command line option `--all-extensions` or the environment variable `FELIX86_ALL_EXTENSIONS`.

 If you want to only add new extensions instead of overriding them, use the environment variable `FELIX86_EXTENSIONS`